 - Start dates: Flexible

-Thailand has a long and well-deserved reputation as a country popular with tourists and travellers from all corners of the globe.
-However, the majority of normal Thai people benefit very little from the tourist dollars entering the country.
-Speaking English is now a route to better jobs and by volunteering as a teacher in Thailand you can help to improve your students’ future prospects.
+Thailand has a flourishing tourism industry and has been popular with tourists and travelers from all corners of the globe for many years.
+However, the majority of Thai people benefit very little from tourism, especially in rural areas.
+Speaking English is a hugely important skill in securing a good job and we are calling for volunteers to teach at schools in Thailand to improve students’ future prospects.

-Most of Projects Abroad’s teaching placements in Thailand are situated in the towns of Ao Nang and Krabi and the surrounding region.
-Krabi is situated about an hour's flight south of the capital of Bangkok on the west coast of Thailand.
+Our Teaching Project placements are all based in Krabi, a town situated about an hour's flight south of the capital of Bangkok on the west coast of Thailand.

-Most volunteers work in government elementary schools with children aged from about 7 to 12 years old.
+Most of our volunteers work in government elementary schools with children around the ages of 7 to 12 years old.
 The schools vary in size, from small sub-district schools up to much larger schools with more facilities.
 On average there are between 20 – 30 students per class, but some schools may have classes as small as 12 students and others have classes with up to 40 children.
-It is also possible to work in a high school on request; here the children will be from about 13 to 16 years old.

-The local teachers are often good at teaching the grammar and structure of the English language but when it comes to speaking many lack confidence themselves and won’t have good pronunciation skills.
+The local English teachers are usually good at teaching the grammar and structure of the English language but when it comes to speaking many lack confidence themselves and do not have good pronunciation skills.
 As a volunteer teacher, you can help to fill this gap by focusing on speaking and developing the confidence of the students.

 The older students are often eager to find out about North American culture and you should take advantage of this to encourage them to develop their English skills with you.
-They will ask questions about where you are from and your favourite sports.
+They will ask questions about where you are from and your favorite sports.
 A popular lesson may be teaching a class how to sing one of the latest pop songs you all know and helping them to understand the lyrics.
-However, this age group will be working toward set exams and you will often have a curriculum to follow, so you may also get asked some less-exciting grammar questions from time to time.

 You can read more detailed information about the aims of the project in our Thailand Teaching Management Plan.